englhardt/SVDD.jl/README.md

 > Holger Trittenbach, Adrian Englhardt, Klemens Böhm, "An Overview and a Benchmark of Active Learning for One-Class Classification" [arXiv:1808.04759](https://arxiv.org/abs/1808.04759), 14 Aug 2018

 ## Installation
-This package works with Julia 1.0.
+This package works with Julia 1.0 or newer.
 This package is not registered yet.
 Please use the following command to add the package with Pkg3.
 ```Julia
 using Pkg
 Pkg.add("https://github.com/englhardt/SVDD.jl.git")
 ```

-The results presented in the paper base on a previous version of the package and on Julia 0.6.
+The results presented in the arXiv paper base on a previous version of the package and on Julia 0.6.
-To reproduce the experiment results from the paper, use the old package manager (with Pkg.clone) and checkout SVDD.jl at tag `v1.0`.
+To reproduce the experiment results from the arXiv paper, use the old package manager (with Pkg.clone) and checkout SVDD.jl at tag `v0.1.0`.

 ## Overview